 - Integration of third-party software

-- easy integration into existing phone lines
+- Easy integration into the existing phone line

 How do cloud phone systems streamline communications?

-Expandability is super easy and cheap.
+Expandability is easy and cost-effective.

-Cloud phone systems provide the latest features
+Cloud phone systems offer the latest features.

-- video conferencing and multi-party calls
+- Video conferencing and multi-party calls

-- hold messages and hold music
+- Hold messages and hold music

-- forwarding voicemail messages to email
+- Forwarding voicemail messages to email

-- intelligent call forwarding
+- Intelligent call forwarding

-- interactive audio menus serving as auto attendants.
+- Interactive audio menus serving as auto attendants